michaelhball/ml_toolshed/README.md

 This is my personal wiki for machine learning & engineering related topics: a living document of all code snippets, tutorials, step-by-step processes, and config files I recurringly find useful.
-It also helps me keep it cool.
+It's also the way I keep my cool.

 ## Overview